 WSI would provide direct connections to the world, allowing opportunities for residents and the community to enhance Western Sydney's connection to world economies.
 Tourism is also expected to be boosted, with WSI providing improved accessibility to destinations across Western Sydney and the Blue Mountains.
-New or upgraded transport infrastructure that would be built to service the airport would also provide benefit to local communities.
+New or upgraded transport infrastructure that would be built to service WSI would also provide benefit to local communities.

-Extensive stakeholder and community consultation and engagement has been carried out as part of the Draft EIS, including dedicated engagement to support the release of the Aircraft Noise Tool.
-This included engagement with First Nations representatives and communities within the surrounding Local Government Areas.
-Feedback received throughout the engagement process will be used to inform the detailed design process and incorporated into the final EIS.
+Extensive stakeholder and community consultation and engagement has been carried out as part of the EIS, including dedicated engagement to support the release of the online Aircraft Noise Tool as well as exhibition of the Draft EIS.
+Engagement also included consultation with First Nations representatives and communities within the surrounding Local Government Areas.
+Feedback received throughout the engagement process and during exhibition of the Draft EIS was used to inform the current project design (including a series of design refinements to the preliminary flight paths) and, where applicable, will inform the ongoing detailed design process.

-The Draft EIS found that impacts associated with the operation of the WSI flightpaths would have adverse impacts in relation to aircraft noise.
+The EIS found that impacts associated with the operation of the WSI flightpaths would have adverse impacts in relation to aircraft noise.
 Noise will result in changes in amenity and impacts on Aboriginal Places and sites of high cultural value.

 A suite of mitigation measures has been developed to further minimise and mitigate operational impacts, where safe and feasible.
 There are a range of operational measures that will mitigate the impacts of aircraft noise.
 Also, there are land use planning controls in place to safeguard the operations of WSI while protecting future communities from aircraft noise.
-A NIPA policy has been established to ameliorate residual noise impacts where applicable.
+The NIPA policy has been established to ameliorate residual noise impacts where applicable.